-Blacksmiths, mainly over the past 3000 years, have invented various techniques to work the material in different ways.
-The techniques are performed when the material is hot and malleable and include forging [spreading, drawing down and upsetting], splitting, punching, twisting, bending, dishing, fire welding, heat treating [normalising, annealing, case hardening, hardening and tempering] and joining [rivets, collars and mortise and tenon joints].
-All these techniques can be used individually or combined together to create a rich and infinite variety of functional and decorative items.
-Using the techniques and the heat from the fire the iron becomes malleable and the blacksmith becomes free to do what he likes and, more importantly, what the client likes.
+Over the past 3000 years, blacksmiths have invented various techniques to work the material in different ways.
+The techniques are performed when the material is hot and malleable and include forging [spreading, drawing down and upsetting], splitting, punching, twisting, bending, dishing, fire welding, heat treating [normalising, annealing, case hardening, hardening and tempering] and joining [rivets, collars, fire welding and mortise and tenon joints].
+These techniques can be used individually or combined to create a wide variety of functional and decorative items.
+Using the techniques and the heat from the fire, the iron becomes malleable, and the blacksmith becomes free to do what he likes and, more importantly, what the client likes.

 Upsetting - squashing down the bar to add more material for the feathers